nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 * Base categories of support information on the app functions.
 * Present category titles in bold text.
 * Use visual dividers to separate list items.
 * Support information can be used in blank spaces within the app to encourage usage.
-Example: 'Click here to enter patient information'
+Example: 'Tap to enter patient information'

 ## Tutorials